Circle of Care | The Purple Pages | Directory of Resources and Services

 Your Child Has Just Been Diagnosed

-Although it may feel like all attention should be on your sick child, to be able to face this journey you also need to take care of yourself.
+It may feel like all of your energy should go toward your child, but to be strong for them, you need to take care of yourself, too.

 Another easy way to take care of yourself is to keep a journal with you.
 Sometimes simply jotting down how you are feeling can get you through a rough spot.